spekulatius/PHPScraper/README.md

   </p>
 </p>

 PHPScraper is a universal web-util for PHP.
-The main goal is to get stuff done instead of getting distracted with selectors, preparing & converting data structures, etc. Instead, you can just *go to a website* and get the relevant information for your project.
+The main goal is to get stuff done instead of getting distracted with selectors, preparing & converting data structures, etc. Instead, you can just *go* to a website and get the relevant information for your project.

 Under the hood, it uses

 - [Goutte](https://github.com/FriendsOfPHP/Goutte) to access the web,
 - [League/URI](https://github.com/thephpleague/uri) to process URLs.
-- [donatello-za/rake-php-plus](https://github.com/donatello-za/rake-php-plus) to extract and analyse keywords.
+- [donatello-za/rake-php-plus](https://github.com/donatello-za/rake-php-plus) to extract and analyze keywords.

 See [composer.json](https://github.com/spekulatius/PHPScraper/blob/master/composer.json) for more details.